 Keep It Simple

-Risk existed, but no one was yet concerned about it.
-Until hackers started to abuse their ability to enter and collect data.
-There was no way, at first, to find out the source of the attack.
-Which made it impossible to avoid potential attacks.
+Risk existed, but no one was worried about it until hackers started to abuse their ability to enter and collect data.
+There was no way, at first, to find out the source of an attack.
+It made avoiding potential attacks impossible.

 Initially, they used a combination of routers and ACLs.
 An ACL means an Access Control List.
 An ACL allows a router to make a decision allowing or rejecting traffic depending on the IP address of origin or destination.
 That is, at a very specific time, they look at a packet of information without seeing it in the context of other packets that surround it.

-It's inefficient because it can't make a pre- or post-coming packet decision.
-ACL must look at every single packet, which can take up all of a router's processing power, particularly during an attack.
-If the ACL gets too much information at once it can get and be too much to handle, it can become useless.
+It’s inefficient because it can’t make a pre- or post-coming packet decision.
+ACL must look at every single packet, which can take up all of a router’s processing power, particularly during an attack.
+If the ACL is for a lot of information to be busy and overworked which made it become useless.

 The earliest breaches occurred in 1986, at Lawrence Livermore Labs when Stohl saw an attack coming into the network.
 He set up a “honeypot” of appropriate data to drag the hacker in and then return immediately to where the breach originated.

 What did NAT(Network Address Translation) look like before?